Crozier: Description

-Western crosiers
+Western croziers

-Crosiers used by Western bishops have curved or hooked tops, similar in appearance to staves traditionally used by shepherds, hence they are also known as crooks.
+Croziers used by Western bishops have curved or hooked tops, similar in appearance to staves traditionally used by shepherds, hence they are also known as crooks.
 In some languages there is only one term referring to this form, such as the German Krummstab or Dutch kromstaf.
 The crook itself (i.e., the curved top portion) may be formed as a simple shepherd's crook, terminating in a floral pattern, reminiscent of the Aaron's rod, or in a serpent's head.
 It may encircle a depiction of the bishop's coat of arms or the figure of a saint.
-In some very ornate crosiers, the place where the staff meets the crook may be designed to represent a church.
+In some very ornate croziers, the place where the staff meets the crook may be designed to represent a church.

+Insular croziers, produced in Britain and Ireland in the Early Middle Ages, have a more simple shape, perhaps closer to actual shepherd's crooks.
+They were regarded as important relics of church leaders, and have survived in untypical numbers, including the Clonmacnoise Crozier, Kells Crozier, Lismore Crozier, Prosperous Crozier, River Laune Crozier, St. Columba's Crozier, St. Fillan's Crozier, and St. Mel's Crozier.

-In previous times, a cloth of linen or richer material, called the sudarium (literally, "sweat cloth"), was suspended from the crosier at the place where the bishop would grasp it.
+In previous times, a cloth of linen or richer material, called the sudarium (literally, "sweat cloth"), was suspended from the crozier at the place where the bishop would grasp it.
 This was originally a practical application which prevented the bishop's hand from sweating and discolouring (or being discoloured by) the metal.
-The invention of stainless steel in the late 19th century and its subsequent incorporation in material used for crosiers rendered moot its original purpose and it became more elaborate and ceremonial in function over time.
-In heraldry, the sudarium is often still depicted when crosiers occur on coats of arms.
+The invention of stainless steel in the late 19th century and its subsequent incorporation in material used for croziers rendered moot its original purpose and it became more elaborate and ceremonial in function over time.
+In heraldry, the sudarium is often still depicted when croziers occur on coats of arms.